richard-vh/iceberg-spark-hol/step-by-step-guides/Section 1: Spark on Cloudera Data Engineering Data Hubs.md

 ```
 ![alt text](../img/jupyter3.png)

-2.Add a new cell to the notebook and run each code block below to query the table.
+2. Add a new cell to the notebook and run each code block below to query the table.
 ```ruby
 # Query the table
 df = spark.sql("SELECT * FROM default.{}_managed_countries".format(username))